conc2304/vis-final/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Project Directory Structure

 - src/App.tsx - the entry file of the project, think of it like index.html
+- src/components/pages/\*.tsx - the React Components comprising the various pages of the application
+- src/components/ui/\*.tsx - UI components shared between pages such as navigation and layout
-- src/components/visualizers/*.tsx -  the d3 charts written as React Components ie HeatMap.tsx
+- src/components/visualizers/\*.tsx - the d3 charts written as React Components ie HeatMap.tsx
+- src/fonts/ - files for custom UI fonts
+- src/router/ - configuration of the React router
-- public - the public directory that serves any non web specific asses (images, csv files, json files, etc...)
+- public/ - the public directory that serves any non web specific asses (images, csv files, json files, etc...)
-- public/data - public directory that is serving the locally hosted data that is driving the application
+- public/data/ - public directory that is serving the locally hosted data that is driving the application